AnriiGegliuk/Python-Snake-Game/README.md

 # Python-Snake-Game
 A snake game written in Python using the Turtle module.

-# Installing
+# Installing & Running the application

 Download the Python 3 installer package from the official website and install it, if not installed previously.

-Run the following in the terminal to install the Pygame library

-pip3 install pygame
+Download the source code from the repository and run the file just as any other Python script (.py) file.